NerdPioneer/NerdPioneer/README.md

 ---

 ## Outside the Terminal
-Shows, movies, coffee, and nights out with friends.
+I love Video Games, Shows, Anime, Movies, coffee, and nights out with friends.
 I’m spontaneous by nature—when studying gets heavy, I reset by getting out and doing something fun.
 But when it’s time to execute, I’m locked in.